 - One-Man Army: Back when he couldn't practice magic, he could still single-handedly take out an entire bar filled with ordinary thugs.
 Taking on a whole unit of wizards without his own magic, however, cost him his eye.

 - Orcus on His Throne: After defeating Makarov, he spends much of the arc sitting around on his Cool Airship without doing anything beyond drinking A Glass of Chianti until "Makarov's kids" waltz have defeated his subordinates and waltz right through his door.

-- Overarching Villain: Besides Zeref, who hadn't truly embraced the Big Bad role at the time, and Acnologia, the Greater-Scope Villain, Hades is the most dangerous, active threat in Earth-land for the first half of Fairy Tail, and can be linked to many of the conflicts before the series' first Time Skip; whenever Ultear is involved, it's under his orders to further his Evil Plan to find the keys to Zeref's "awakening".
+- Overarching Villain: Besides Zeref, who hadn't truly embraced the Big Bad role at the time and Acnologia, who was still serving as the Greater-Scope Villain, Hades is the most dangerous, active threat in Earth-land for the first half of Fairy Tail, and can be linked to many of the conflicts before the series' first Time Skip; whenever Ultear is involved, it's under his orders to further his Evil Plan to find the keys to Zeref's "awakening".